NiklasElsaesser/ITS-Quantencryptographie/README.md

 Shors algorithm uses the "Qauntenparallelismus" and can therefore decrypt factorial numbers from up to 1024 Bit´s.
 Which means as soon as a quanten computer with a big enough computing power exists, Shor´s alogrithm will be able to decrpyt any fomr of RSA and the data currently encrypted this way will be at risk.[1]

 ### Encryption <a name="subparagraph4.2"></a>
 As previously described with conventional encryption, it is neccesary that the secret key won´t be stolen, for example by symmetric-key cryptographie during the transmission.
-If a quantum communication channel is used the participants Bob and Alice will know if a third party (Eve) intercepted the message (Bob, Alice and Eve are just placeholder protagonists).
-An example of an quantum communication channel is [6]
+If a quantum communication channel is used the participants Bob and Alice will know if a third party (Eve) intercepted the message (Bob, Alice and Eve are just placeholder protagonists).[6]
+Quantum communication networks are in development at multiple universities and companies, but none has left development stage yet.

 ### Encryption Example <a name="subparagraph4.3"></a>